 A pressure group is a company or organization that attempts to exert political pressure on decision-makers.

-A pressure group is simply an organization whose members apply public pressure on a government through lobbying, protest, or drawing attention to their cause in the media.
+A pressure group is an organization whose members publicly pressure a government through lobbying, protesting, or drawing attention to their cause in the media.

 Pressure groups are organizations that aim to influence public opinion.